MYSTRANsolver/MYSTRAN_Documentation/README.md

 ## Quick Reference Guide

-The Quick Reference Guide is intened to be the first document the user see and will allow one to get up speed as soon as possible.
+The Quick Reference Guide is intended to be the first document the user see and will allow one to get up speed as soon as possible.

-The Quick Reference Guide is created in InDesign because this is allows for the highest quality document.
+The Quick Reference Guide is created in InDesign because this allows for the highest quality document.
 However, it is not flexible to modify.
 Because this document is relatively small, it can be managed with greater ease than the much larger User and Theory manuals.
 For major releases (or every so often), the InDesign document is updated and a PDF is created.

 Modification Process:
 This is a special document that will be modified only by specific developers.